NG235/painter/README.md

 To add Painter to your project, simply download the files in the <code>build</code> folder.
 Use <code>compiled.css</code> for all added styles, or select singular ones from the <code>uncompiled</code> folder.

 ## Colors
-Painter uses renamed Bootstrap colors.
+Painter uses renamed Bootstrap colors for added components.
+All regular Bootstrap components have the same color names.
 (See below)

 Painter Color | Bootstrap Color | Color Code
 ------------ | ------------ | ------------